G-Core/gcore-videoplayer-js/packages/player/docs/api/player.audioselector.md

 > This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Adds an audio track selector to the media control UI.
+`PLUGIN` that adds an audio track selector to the media control UI.

 **Signature:**